AriettaZ/set-game/README.md

 ***

 ### Overview
 This console-based game of Set is based on card game [Set](https://en.wikipedia.org/wiki/Set_%28game%29) and shares the same rule.
-On the top of basic functionalities, this game provides tutorial, autoplay, save  and puzzle mode to
+On the top of basic functionalities, this game provides tutorial, autoplay mode, saving game, game result statistics and puzzle mode to provide a more user-friendly and enjoyable experience for the players.

-To start the game, enter the following game in the terminal
+To start the game, enter the following code in the terminal

 ```
 ruby main.rb
 ```
 ***
 ### User Manual
+#### Rule
+The player has a deck of 81 cards varying in four features.
+The game will end when If there's a set, enter their card numbers separated by ',' If set is correct, 3 cards will be replaced.
+If not, the cards will remain the same If 21 cards available in the table or no cards in deck, no card will be added to the table

 ***
 ### Team